wn-doolittle/caliper-spec/guides/implementation-guide.md

 ### JSON-LD

-[JSON-LD](https://www.w3.org/2018/jsonld-cg-reports/json-ld/) is a specification providing a JSON-based data serialization and messaging format, processing algorithms and API for working with Linked Data.
-The messages described in this specification are intended to be used in programming environments that support JSON-LD
+[JSON-LD](https://www.w3.org/2018/jsonld-cg-reports/json-ld/) is a specification providing a JSON-based data serialization and messaging format, processing algorithms, and API for working with Linked Data.
+Implementations of Caliper do not need to utilize JSON-LD itself to emit or consume Caliper events as they can be treated as regular JSON objects.
+If your implementation utilizes some of the benefits of JSON-LD that is excellent, but it is important to realize most implementations will not.

+## Frequently Asked Questions

 ## Caliper in the IMS ecosystem